 During well development, there could be emissions from earth-moving equipment, vehicle traffic, drilling, and completion activities.
 NO2, SO2, and CO would be emitted from vehicle tailpipes.
 Fugitive dust concentrations would increase with additional vehicle traffic on unpaved roads and from wind erosion in areas of soil disturbance.
 Drill rig and fracturing engine operations would result mainly in NO2 and CO emissions, with lesser amounts of SO2.
-These temporary emissions would be short-term during the drilling and completion phases, which is expected to last between 30 to 60 days.
+These temporary emissions would be short-term during the drilling and completion phases, which is expected to last between 30 to 60 days based on recent development in Wyoming.